MonicaisHer/edgex-go/snap/README.md

 **Note** - `$SNAP` resolves to the path `/snap/edgexfoundry/current/` and `$SNAP_DATA` resolves to `/var/snap/edgexfoundry/current`.

-The preferred way to change the configuration is top use [Configuration Overrides](#configuration-overrides) section below.
+The preferred way to change the configuration is to use [Configuration Overrides](#configuration-overrides) section below.
-It is also possible to change configuration directly via [Consul's UI](http://localhost:8500/ui/) or [kv REST API](https://www.consul.io/api/kv).
+It is also possible to change configuration directly via Consul's [UI](http://localhost:8500/ui/) or [kv REST API](https://www.consul.io/api/kv).
 Changes made to configuration in Consul require services to be restarted in order for the changes to take effect; the one exception are changes made to configuration items in a service's ```[Writable]``` section.
 Services that aren't started by default (see [Using the EdgeX snap](#using-the-edgex-snap) section above)